jimbasler-pivotal/springkube/README.md

 ./mvnw spring-boot:build-image
 ```

-You just created a Docker image using Spring Boot Maven Plug-in's spring-boot:build-image goal.
+You just created a Docker image using Spring Boot Maven Plug-in's spring-boot:build-image goal!
 View the image in your
 local repository.
 ```
 docker images